 Special Course Features

-We do not expect that any student will be able to answer every question, work every exercise or prove every theorem.
-Thus, the notebook chapters will be graded on the basis of what the student accomplished and on their improvement over the length of the course.
-In other words, a student's grade on the course notebook will depend on the quality of the work shown, rather than on the quantity.
-In this way, the record of the grades for each unit will reflect the student's growing understanding both of number theory and of how to think creatively in mathematics.
+Your notebook will be graded on the basis of the solutions to exercises, answers to questions, and the proofs they contain.
+You are not expected to be able to answer every question, work every exercise, or prove every theorem; rather, your notebook will be graded on what you accomplish and on your improvement over the length of the course.
+Your grades for each unit will reflect your growing understanding both of number theory and of how to think creatively in mathematics.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized study counterparts.